 In order to survive a terror attack do the following:

 First, always stay calm.
 You’ll need your wits about you in order to think clearly and quickly.
-Determine what the source of the attack is; rapid gunshots, stampeding civilians and screams indicate a traditional massacre.
+Determine what the source of the attack is; rapid gunshots, stampeding civilians and screams indicate a critical run-for-your-life situation.

-One or more loud kabooms followed by screams is a sure indicator of a bomb attack.
+One or more loud kabooms followed by screams is a sure indicator of a strike.
 Roaring engines and a large vehicle traveling down a typically crowded pedestrian thoroughfare indicates a vehicular mowdown attack.

 Next, determine what you need to do immediately in order to remain safe.
 If bullets are flying near you, get behind the closest piece of cover that will stop them.
-If a bomb or bombs have exploded you need to get as far away from the event or the venue as possible as quickly as possible.
+If something blew up you need to get as far away from the event or the venue as possible as quickly as possible.

 If you are dealing with a rampaging vehicle, you need to get somewhere the vehicle absolutely cannot go, like inside a hardened structure or behind some anti-vehicle bollards or barricades.

 Generally speaking, your best chance of survival will stem from rapid escape, not intervention.
 Get you and yours out of dodge as soon as you can do so with a modicum of safety.

 The longer you stay in the area the higher the chances you will be wounded or killed.
 Be wary of following a crowd, as many terrorists use an initial attack or event to scare herd potential victims into a tightly defined kill box for summary slaughter.

 If your life is immediately threatened and you are armed, fight back with everything you have but then put your weapon away or on the ground as soon as the threat is decisively dealt with, lest you accidentally be mistaken for the terrorist and killed by other civilians or responding police.